rukaachan/ti-umb/proglan-umb/day-05-beeware/buildingmaterialcalculator/README.md

 ## 📜 License

-This project is licensed under the BSD License - see the LICENSE.txt file for details.
+This project is licensed under the BSD License - see the LICENSE file for details.